rasberry/ImageFunctions/Readme.md

   * ```dotnet test```
 * build wiki
   * Only do this if all tests pass.
-  * Buiding the wiki may take a long time.
+  * Building the wiki may take a long time.
   * To regenerate test images include the parameter "--images"
   ```
   dotnet run -p test -- --images